aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/calculate-cells-formula/_index.md

 | 404         | 4040 | Not Found – the specified file, worksheet, or cell does not exist. | `{ "Code": 4040, "Message": "File 'Book1.xlsx' not found." }`            |
 | 500         | 5000 | Internal Server Error – unexpected server condition.               | `{ "Code": 5000, "Message": "An unexpected error occurred." }`           |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostCellCalculate) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Cells/PostCellCalculate" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ## Cloud SDK Family

 Using an SDK is the best way to speed up development.
 An SDK abstracts low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: